ericruiz-developer/docker-advanced/README.md

 You'll find a reoccuring theme with `ls`, `inspect`, `rm`, `prune` which can be used in conjunction with many of Dockers objects.
 Here are some examples with resources we'll be learning about today.

+*__Note:__ throughout this training we will periodically stray off topic to discuss general docker maintenance, to keep your local filesystem clean and reduce over consumption of drive space.*

 #### Images
 - `docker image <ls|inspect|rm|prune>`
 - `docker images` (list all images)